DAFT-8/bookmarks/README.md

 - [Guerrilla Mail](https://www.guerrillamail.com) — A temporary email service for disposable email addresses.
 - [Temp Mail](https://temp-mail.org) — A temporary email service for receiving emails without revealing your real address.
 - [Transfer.it](https://transfer.it) — A service for transferring files securely and easily.
+- [Segs.lol](https://segs.lol) — A service for transferring various other files.
 - [Paste.rs](https://paste.rs/web) — A simple pastebin service for sharing text snippets.
 - [Da.gd](https://da.gd) — A URL shortener with various other utilities.
 - [Riseup Pad](https://pad.riseup.net) — A real-time collaborative text editor for group work and brainstorming.